 Three Jaw Universal Chuck-

 Universal chuck consists of three jaws simultaneously sliding in the slot to clamp the workpieces.
-We can reduce the distance between three jaws by rotating the key in the slot in the chuck.
+We can reduce the distance between three jaws by rotating the key in the chuck slot.

-This chuck is suitable for providing quick grip in round, hexagonal, and similar shapes.
+This chuck is suitable for delivering quick grip in round, hexagonal, and similar shapes.
 It has less gripping capacity than four jaw chuck.

 Air or Hydraulic operated Chuck-

 It consists of a hydraulic or compressed air cylinder mounted on the backside of the headstock.
-During the clamping acting, hydraulic oil or compressed air is forced through the valves to the cylinders.
+During the clamping act, hydraulic oil or compressed air is forced through the valves to the cylinders.

 So the piston slides into the cylinder, and these pistons connect to the jaws to get open and close.

 These chucks are suitable for only ferrous metals.
-This type of chuck is suitable for those metals which can not sustain pressure applied by the jaws of another type of chuck.
+This type of chuck is appropriate for those metals which can not sustain pressure applied by the jaws of other types of a chuck.

-In most cases, an electromagnet is there to make a magnetic force to clamp the workpiece.
-When we switch ON the power, flux develops in it to create magnetic force.
+In most cases, an electromagnet is present to make a magnetic force to clamp the workpiece.
+When we switch ON the power, flux develops to create magnetic force.

 It is suitable for holding long parts.
-These parts pass through the spindle and are clamped in the collet attached to the front end of the spindle.
+These parts pass through the spindle and are attached to the collet from the front end of the spindle.

-The shape of the collect is round, hexagonal, etc depending on the type of workpiece.
+The shape of the collection is round, hexagonal, etc depending on the type of workpiece.
 Collet has an external thread lengthwise.

 During the fixing of collect into the spindle, a key is inserted in the hole of the chuck to engage the thread with the collet to get better fixing.
 By loosening the key, we can disengage the collet.

 It is a combination of four jaw chuck and universal chuck.
-We can move their jaws independently, or with some adjustment, we can move their jaws simultaneously.
+We can drag their jaws independently, or through some adjustment, we can move their jaws simultaneously.

 It uses for holding shank drills or taps for respective operations.

 Tailstock fixes on the right-hand side of the lathe bed.
-It gives support to the workpiece during the machining operation, and it holds a tool during drilling, tapping, reaming, etc.
+It gives backing to the workpiece during the machining operation and holds a tool during drilling, tapping, reaming, etc.